Customer Lifecycle Management: What It Is and its Stages Explained

 What is customer lifecycle management?

-Customer lifecycle management (CLM) tracks a customer’s journey stages and assigns specific metrics to each stage.
-It also involves monitoring those metrics to analyze and optimize the overall performance of your customer lifecycle strategies to reduce churn rate.
+Customer lifecycle management (CLM) tracks a customer’s journey across various stages and assigns specific metrics to each one.
+Understanding what CLM means involves tracking these stages and continuously monitoring those metrics to analyze and optimize the overall performance of your customer lifecycle strategies.

 Customer Lifecycle Stages